jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 ...

 If the friend object is a command, then if the command has a reference to that object, from within the command, you can reference anything private inside the friend object.
 This is analogous to the this-argument of a command.
 The private contents of an object passed as the this argument can be accessed from within the command.
-However, in the new computer language a command can have multiple this-arguments: befriended objects.
+However, in Encircle a command can have multiple this-arguments: befriended objects.

 So friend commands are like class methods.
 < state that every command with a parameter with a class becomes that class’s method, but not as tight a bond as a friend method. >

 In traditional black boxing it only applies to friend commands (class methods) and their befriended objects (this-arguments).
-But in the new computer language you can also have:
+But in Encircle you can also have:

 - Friend objects of befriended commands and
 - Friend objects of befriended objects